carlosperales95/carlosperales95/README.md

 ## Languages and Tools

-All the languages and tools I've ever used throughout my programming years (in no specific profficiency or preferential order).
+All the languages and tools I've ever used throughout my programming years (in no specific proficiency or preferential order).

 <p>